simon-benigeri/machine-teaching-literature/existing systems/README.md

 ### TODO:
 1. There are a couple of interesting systems described in papers storednin this directory.
 I need to gather all my notes on the papers in this repo and provide brief summaries (enough for you to know why they should pick up a paper and read it yourself)

-## Designing a Machine Teaching system with Data Programming
+## Designing a Machine Teaching system with Data Programming and Weak Supervision

 ### TODO:
 1. Put intro to snorkel here.
 Include description of data programming, weak supervision, and training on noisy labels.